 Our first visit to the museum

-When we arrived we saw a very modern building standing in the Andalusian landscape, a slightly unusual sight.
-We had a coffee at the modern Bar/ Restaurant and then proceeded to get our entry tickets.
+When we arrived, we saw a very modern building standing in the Andalusian landscape, a slightly unusual sight.
+We had a coffee at the modern Bar/ Restaurant and then got our entry tickets.
 As we are “pensionistas” we only had to pay 4 Euros per person.
 It was very nice that the young woman at the hospitality desk spoke English.
 Having a multilingual person greeting guests is a great idea, as I can imagine a lot of foreigners will visit this museum.

 On entering the museum

-We were greeted by St. Francis of Assisi.
-This representation was specially created for this exposition as he is the patron saint of Belenes.
+St. Francis of Assisi greeted us.
+This representation was specially created for this exposition, as he is the patron saint of Belenes.
 He points towards a small maquette of the museum which you can see in the background and invites us in.
-Then we started our tour of the over 5000 m2 to see more than 60 Belenes, from very small to big and grandiosos.
+Then we started our tour of the over 5000 m2 to see over 60 Belenes, from tiny to big and grandioso.

 Following up, we saw the Constantino Archway, in memory of Constantino the Great who was victorious in the battle of the Milvio Bridge.
 You can walk around this very detailed piece and observe it from all sides.
-It was created in Palermo/ Italy in 2008, and you may recall that this Emperor decreed Christianity as the official religion in the total of the Roman Empire.
+They created it in Palermo/ Italy in 2008, and you may recall that this Emperor decreed Christianity as the official religion in the total of the Roman Empire.

 I will present you with some photos I took with my digital camera and a few with a cell phone.

-This sweet little Madonna was made in Castellar del Valles in Barcelona in 2016
+They made this sweet little Madonna in Castellar del Valles in Barcelona in 2016

 Just look at how precisely this old town is represented, the small stones the walls are made of and the cobblestone road.
 This is amazing with all the details.